lucj/sophia.events/README.md

 - events from [RivieraJug](http://rivierajug.org)
 - ...

-As it's not easy to follow all the sources, some people asks about a hub to list them all...
+... but it's not always easy to follow all the sources.

-Here is the attempt to answer this need.
+Some people ask about a place that lists them all...  here is a simple attempt that tries to answer this need.

 ## Status